 Master of Sacred Theology (STM)

-The Master of Sacred Theology (STM) is an advanced graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline.
+The Master of Sacred Theology (STM) is an advanced graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline or ministerial and other religious leadership practice.
 The degree is not considered probationary for the doctorate.
-Applicants must hold a first-level graduate professional degree and have a minimum grade point average of 3.0.
+Applicants must hold a first-level graduate professional degree in theology, religion, or other discipline appropriate for advanced theological study, and have a minimum grade point average of 3.0.

-The STM program requires eight semester courses (32 credits).
-A minimum of five semester courses are required in the major discipline, plus three electives.
+The STM program requires eight semester courses (24 credits).
+A minimum of five semester courses are required in the student’s specialization, plus three electives.
 Six of the eight required courses must be taken at Boston University.
 All courses must be taken at the 800 or 900 level.
-Courses at the 700 level are not open for credit to STM students.
+Courses at the 700 level, and introductory courses in the University and through the BTI, are not open for credit to STM students.

 A maximum of three of the eight semester courses may be fulfilled through directed studies (including one for thesis writing, by approved Thesis Petition).

-Students in the STM program may enroll in formal study of any biblical, classical, or ancient Near Eastern languages appropriate to their major for full credit toward the degree, up to a maximum of 16 credits (the requirement of 800 level or higher courses does not apply in these cases).
+Students in the STM program may enroll in formal study of any biblical, classical, or ancient Near Eastern languages appropriate to their major for full credit toward the degree, up to a maximum of 9 credits (the requirement of 800-level or higher courses does not apply in these cases).

 STM students who are registered full-time must complete the degree within two semesters.
 In all cases, STM students must earn the degree within two years (four semesters) of the semester of matriculation.